kitfka/Godot-Patch-Tool-Example/README.md

-Patch builder for Godot Engine
+Patch builder Example
 =====================================

-This tool is able to make automate patch generation.
-However, there is stull a lot to do.
-Works with godot3.2.3
+This is the example for [this Addon](https://github.com/kitfka/Godot-Patch-Tool)